 It can be hard to make fast decisions on remote teams.
 Outside of regular meetings, it can be hard to get everyone together to make decisions on the fly.
-Ralph van Roosmalen is experimenting with a way for remote teams to make decisions fast and with everyone’s input.
-And on this podcast, I want to describe what he has created.
+Agile coach Ralph van Roosmalen is experimenting with a way for remote teams to make decisions fast and with everyone’s input.

 Welcome to the Collaboration Superpowers podcast.
 My name is Lisette and I’m interviewing people and companies doing great things remotely.
 Hello, everyone.
 Welcome to episode number 143.
 On today’s episode, I want to talk to you a little bit about how to make fast decisions on remote teams.
 On the Happy Melly team, we were experiencing some challenges around this because all of us are freelancers and we all work part-time, which means it’s really hard outside of our regular weekly meetings to sort of get our team together on the fly.